Tensor Clustering with Planted Structures: Statistical Optimality and Computational Limits: Introduction

 {\bf (Proof techniques)} The theoretical analysis in high-order clustering incorporates sparsity, low-rankness, and tensor algebra simultaneously, which is significantly more challenging than its counterpart in matrix clustering.
 Specifically, to prove the statistical lower bound of $\ROHC_D$, we introduce the new Lemma \ref{lm: MGF bound of power of a sum random walk}, which gives an upper bound for the moment generating function of any power of a symmetric random walk on $\bbZ$ stopped after a hypergeometric distributed number of steps.
-This lemma is proved in a totally new way of utilizing Bernstein inequality from the literature, which can be of independent interest.
+This lemma is proved by utilizing Hoeffding's inequality and the tail bound integration, which is different from the literature and can be of independent interest.
 To prove the statistical lower bound of $\CHC_D$, we introduce a new technique that ``sequentially decompose event" to bound the second moment of the truncated likelihood ratio (see Lemma \ref{lm: bound on the second moment of likelihood ratio}).
 To prove the computational lower bounds, we introduce new average-case reduction schemes from $\HPC$ and $\HPDS$, including a new reduction technique of {\it tensor reflection cloning} (Algorithm \ref{alg: Tensor Reflecting Clone}).
 This technique spreads the signal in the planted high-order cluster along each mode evenly, maintains the independence of entries in the tensor, and only mildly reduces the signal magnitude.